roshgill/clinical_table_extraction/README.md

 At the production threshold of -0.000010: 100% precision, zero bad tables passed through.
 7,705 low-quality extractions correctly rejected across 9,026 test tables.

-The threshold is deliberately conservative.
+The threshold is conservative on purpose.
 This system serves medical teams. **Correctness matters more than coverage.**

 ### Results

 - ROC-AUC: 0.8368 on 9,026 labeled tables (ICDAR 2021 + PubTabNet val)
-- 100% precision at production threshold -- zero incorrect extractions stored
+- 100% precision at production threshold
 - 7,705 bad tables rejected automatically
-- Trained visual classifier explored and abandoned -- encoder feature space insufficient for this task at ROC-AUC 0.58-0.66
+- Trained visual classifier explored and abandoned (ROC-AUC 0.58-0.66)

 Full threshold sweep: notebooks/research/04_confidence_threshold_analysis.ipynb

 ### Future Work

 This is research and validation work.
 The technique and threshold were established on 9,026 labeled tables from public benchmarks (ICDAR 2021 + PubTabNet val).
-The pipeline was handed off to the Qonic team for production integration and continued testing against their internal clinical document corpus.
+The pipeline was handed off to the Qonic team for production integration and continued testing against their own documents.

 Likely next steps from the team:
-- Validation on Qonic's proprietary document set at production scale
+- Validation on Qonic's document set at production scale
 - Threshold re-tuning if the distribution shifts on domain-specific documents
 - Integration with the downstream LLM retrieval pipeline
 - Monitoring for confidence-score drift over time as new document types appear